sudomateo/terraform-training/course/01-Getting-Started/README.md

 Terraform is often referred to as an "infrastructure as code" tool.
 While that is true, Terraform is not limited to managing just infrastructure.
-It can manage any resource that is fronted by a CRUD API, including AWS, Azure, GCP resources, Kubernetes deployments, GitHub repositories, etc.
+It can manage any resource that is fronted by a CRUD API, including AWS, Azure, GCP resources, Kubernetes deployments, GitHub repositories, VMware virtual machines, etc.

-## How does Terraform work?
+## How Does Terraform Work?

 Terraform communicates with upstream APIs using a special type of plugin known as a provider.
-Providers allow Terraform to create, read, update, or delete infrastructure.
+Providers allow Terraform to create, read, update, and delete infrastructure.

 ```mermaid